codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/manual/user-needs/what-should-my-site-do.md

 ## Use data to decide what to do

-City websites are already used by citizens, which means decisions can be made using real behaviour.
-Your website should provide you with actionable analytics data that helps city employees decide how to best serve user needs.
+City websites are already used by citizens, which means decisions can be made using real behavior.
+Your website should provide you with actionable analytics data that helps city employees decide how design their website and best serve user needs.

 ## Publishing effective content